 Sorry but it’s just too good.
 This game does not have a native Rift support.
 It relies on third-party program called vorpX, which enables VR to be injected into game files.

 GTA 5 came out in April 2015, and was followed by almost immediate Oculus Rift support.
 I made an article on how to set GTA 5 for vorpX and VR, but over time it got improved even more, all with one goal in mind – to make it a perfect first person experience.

 I don’t think I have to advertise much about the Grand Theft Auto series.
 Their history and popularity speak for itself.
 I can only talk about the VR side of things, and luckily it delivers it just fine.

 Walking around the streets and doing whatever the heck you want in a huge sandbox environment is certainly a huge magnet for people like me.
 I remember downloading GTA Vice City on my ancient laptop.
 I couldn’t hold it on my lap for too long, or else it would burn my thighs.
 But at the end of the day, it was all worth it.
 I could safely say GTA Vice City was the game that made me a gamer.
 At that time I thought that graphics were astonishing, and I couldn’t really imagine anything better than this.

 But each time a year passed, I was proven wrong over and over.
-Now we are at the time where screen can be strapped on our face and our head can replace the mouse, and all of this is in 3D.
-Seeing my favourite game series to be included in the VR bandwagon, makes me very appreciative for the level of hard work that was put into making it a reality.
+Now we are at the time where the screen can be strapped on our face and our head can replace the mouse, and all of this is in 3D.
+Seeing my favorite game series to be included in the VR bandwagon, makes me very appreciative of the level of hard work that was put into making it a reality.

 GTA 5 game in Oculus Rift cannot be compared to any other released title, at least for now.
 It deserves all the attention it gets from me.